nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 With MyLib, you have the ability to easily organise all your reading materials in a **single platform**, in a **highly personalized** way via a custom set of tags or labels that you can define on your own.

-MyLib is a **optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
+MyLib is **optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
 This means that most of MyLib's features are meant to be accessed through typed commands rather than mouse clicks.

-If you are a fast typer who is seeking a one-stop platform to organise and track your books, comics, blogs, articles and basically anything you can read (online or physical), then MyLib is what you need!
+If you are a fast typer who is seeking a one-stop platform to organise and track your readings (online or physical), then MyLib is what you need!
 Even if you are not a fast typer, the commands are simple enough such that typing them out will not be much slower than using a GUI, if at all!

 --------------------------------------------------------------------------------------------------------------------